dan-wright-1/Fraud-Detection-Case/README.md

 2. **Model Selection:**

-   * Logistic Regression and XGBoost models were employed using each preprocessing recipe.
+   * Logistic Regression and XGBoost models were employed using each preprocessing recipe (a total of 6 workflows).

 3. **Model Evaluation:**